DataDog/hiring-engineers/answers.md

 ### Profiles

-Click on profiles and this is the continous profiler
+Click on profiles tab in the APM view to view the continous profiler

 ![continous-profiler](screenshots/4.6.ui-continous-profiler.png)

-The app used for this exercise is the same that was provided in the excercise:
+The app used for this exercise is the same that was provided in the question:

 ````
 from flask import Flask